ZachDischner/PythonLambdaBuild/README.md

 ## TODO
 * Maybe pick a pure baseline image
 * Figure out a faster build/run setup where you don't need to install deps at every iteration
+* Get away from `RUN` commands in docker.
+Should instead copy the build script in and `EXEC` it I think